Paul Barker (writer): Non-Plan: An Experiment in Freedom

-'Between 1967 and 1969, the New Society’s deputy editor Paul Barker developed a deliberately controversial project for the magazine involving Banham, Cedric Price, and Peter Hall.
+'Between 1967 and 1969, the New Society deputy editor Paul Barker developed a deliberately controversial project for the magazine involving Banham, Cedric Price, and Peter Hall.
 In 1967, Barker ran excerpts from Herbert Gans's The Levittowners: Ways of Life and Poetics in a New Suburban Community, which he saw "as a corrective to the usual we-know-best snobberies about suburbia."
 At roughly the same time, Barker and Hall "floated this maverick thought: could things be any worse if there was no planning at all?"
 Barker elaborates: "We were especially concerned at the attempt to impose aesthetic choices on people who might have very different choices of their own.
 Why not, we wondered, suggest an experiment in getting along without planning and seeing what emerged?"
 The project, titled "Non-Plan: An Experiment in Freedom", Barker notes, "was strongly influenced by Banham’s essays in the magazine".
 For the special issue, which would be published on 20 March 1969, Barker recalls, "We wanted to startle people by offending against the deepest taboos.
 This would drive our point home."
 To this end Hall, Banham, and Price each took a section of the revered British countryside and imagined it blanketed with a low-density sprawl driven by automobility.
 According to Barker the reaction was a "mixture of deep outrage and stunned silence."